-Up the style with a belt
+Up the Style with a Belt

 It may be just me, but I never wear a dress with the belt it came with.
 For instance, I always wore my winter white sheath with a tan belt, or red belt, but never with its black double-belt.
 In case you are new here or don’t remember the dress, see the post at the link.
 I even think I tossed the belt back then.
 Don’t get me wrong.
 I’m a belt-person, I love them.
 It’s all about how to best accessorize with belts.

-I pulled the fabric belt out again.
-However, I used it as a decoration on my purse.
-I wanted to pick up the dark brown of the sandals with the belt.
+I pulled the fabric belt out and used it as a decoration on my purse.
+I picked up the dark brown of the sandals with the belt.
 On a sunny day, I will try wearing the belt as a hat band so it matches the outfit.
-Do you wear your clothes with the belt they came with?Up your style with a chic statement belt. #personalstyle Click To Tweet
+Do you wear your clothes with the belt they came with?

 There was my mom’s violet bouclé skirt suit with gray (faux ?) fur collar.
-My granny had a brocade sheath with green, violet, royal blue and silver threads, the sheath I got when our class went to see Red Hood in the theater.
+My granny had a brocade sheath with green, violet, royal blue and silver threads, the sheath I got when our class went to see Red Hood in the theater in Dortmund.
 It had short sleeves hitting a bit above the elbow, knee length.
-This piece seemed long for me at the end of the 60s when we kids all wore mini skirts.
+This piece seemed long for me in the late 1960s when we kids all wore mini skirts.
 It was made of brocade with silver, light blue, white and gold threads.
 I wore it with white tights and square toe patent leather shoes that had a Cuban heel and a rectangle of faux crystals.

 Do you remember dresses that once fascinated you?

-Thus, when she sew clothes for us, she’d add pockets.
+Therefore, when she sew clothes for us, she’d add pockets.
 Well, guess what this new wardrobe addition has?